VRConservation/fbabook/chapters/intro.md

 # Introduction

-Welcome to the Forest Business Alliance guide to forest product business development, implementation and measuring success.
+The Forest Business Alliance guide to forest product business development, implementation and measuring success.

 ## About